 through June 2021, MassDEP and EPA sampled 46 residential properties in the

 neighborhood.
-From this sampling, the main contaminants of concern identified are
+The main contaminants of concern identified from this sampling were

 lead and polychlorinated biphenyls, better known as PCBs.